99ron/fourth-milestone-carpedia/README.md

 SQLAlchemy - This is the module used for all my database queries/commits.

+Boto3 / S3 - Used for uploading images to my Bucket hosted on AWS.

 ## CSS

 I'm using SCSS to build my css style sheet which has SASS doing the conversion for me.

 Animated CSS by Daniel Eden.
 I love this package and use it with all my projects, if needed it can be amended with javascript to make it run a function when it's finished animating and much more (link below).

 ## JQuery